pablo-meier/Pablog/_src/posts/2010-12-07-stop-it-with-your-state.md

 track of all the data associated with a function got to be way too complex.
 Structs of structs of structs would lead to [3-star programmers][9] that made code a vile mess to work with and debug.
-It was only when we decided to encapsulate data with its related function in objects that we got to **Object- Oriented programming.**
+It was only when we decided to encapsulate data with its related function in objects that we got to **Object-Oriented programming.**

 And that led to its _own_ bloom of awesomeness.
 But really forks, have we